Kayli/logspub/religions/religions-christianity.md

   - matrimony (marriage)
     - seen as a way of expressing the love and commitment that god has for humanity
     - symbolizes relationship between christ and the church

-- east–west schism (great schism) in 1054
-  - split between the eastern orthodox church and the roman catholic church
-  - points of disagreement
-    - alteration of original creed
-      - catholics wanted to add that holy spirit proceeds not only from the father, but also from the son
-    - authority of pope
-      - orthodox church believed that each bishop had equal authority
-      - roman catholic church believed that the pope was the supreme authority in matters of doctrine and governance

 - apologetics
   - religious discipline of defending religious doctrines through systematic argumentation and discourse